sannimichaelse/blog/observable.md

   }
 }
 ```
 In the Example above, the promise cannot differentiate between transformation and subscription(as in the case of Observables).
-It fires computes the value immediately even though i might only want to transform the result without computing result yet.
+It computes the value immediately even though i might only want to transform the input without computing result yet.

 - **Observable subscriptions are cancellable.
 Unsubscribing removes the listener from receiving further values, and notifies the subscriber function to cancel work**